 Before connecting the phone, be sure you have installed the necessary device drivers on your PC.
 You can download our Complete Driver Pack.

-When connecting an Android device with the 64-bit version of MOBILedit Forensic Express, the device driver provided by the manufacturer of the phone might not allow a proper connection between the device and the software.
+When connecting an Android device with the 64-bit version of MOBILedit Forensic, the device driver provided by the manufacturer of the phone might not allow a proper connection between the device and the software.
 You might need to replace it with the universal ADB (Android) driver.

 Getting maximum including deleted data